georgegunter/Anti-Flow/tutorials/flow_tutorials/README.md

 ## Setup

-These are the instructions forom the original Flow repository.

 1. Make sure you have Python 3 installed (we recommend using the [Anaconda Python distribution](https://www.continuum.io/downloads)).
 2. **Install Jupyter** with `pip install jupyter`.
 Verify that you can start